Children with disabilities

-PATH has partnered with a Mozambican Association of people with disabilities, ADEMO, in northern Mozambique, to develop and implement a community-based rehabilitation program for children under 5.
+PATH has partnered with the Mozambican Association of People with Disabilities, ADEMO, in northern Mozambique, to develop and implement a community-based rehabilitation program for children under 5.
 ADEMO volunteers learned to identify children with delays and disabilities in the community, ensure referrals to health services, conduct regular household visits, and help families make or obtain affordable assistive devices such as parallel bars and corner chairs.
 Links with the health system were reinforced through medical outreach brigades and transport subsidies to families.
 Additionally, ADEMO was supported to strengthen its financial and administrative processes.

 PATH used the insights from this implementation work to provide inputs into the National Rehabilitation Plan of the Mozambique Ministry of Health, which is in its final stages of approval (2024).